Skip to main content

 • “The soundtrack is phenomenal, and hits all of the eeriness you'd want for a horror game.”

-• “The super lo-res visuals are incredibly evocative, the music is pitch perfect in every scene, and what to say about the writing, which blends the most mysterious aspects of Venetian history with the unsettling whispers of ancient rites that to this day haunt the city's alleyways?”
+• “The super lo-res visuals are incredibly evocative, the music is pitch perfect in every scene, and the writing blends the most mysterious aspects of Venetian history with the unsettling whispers of ancient rites.”

 • graphics